Collection agencies will do anything to get paid – until now.

 A consumer protection law called the Fair Debt Collection Practices Act states it’s illegal for a collector to contact someone knowing they have attorney representation.
 HELPS provides that legal shield for seniors for a small, affordable fee based on their income.

-More than a third of seniors have credit card debt, typically adding up to $31,000, according to a 2016 report from nonprofit organization The National Council on Aging.
+More than 3 in 10 seniors have credit card debt, typically adding up to anywhere between $1,150 and $2,300, according to a 2016 report from nonprofit organization The National Council on Aging.

 Research published from the National Bureau of Economic Research shows the 65-and-up demographic is the fastest-growing population segment in terms of bankruptcy filings.
 The number of people over the age 65 filing for bankruptcy has increased more than 200 percent since 1991.